cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

 **Steps:**

-1. Make sure a `docker-compose.yml` file is defined in the root directory like this:
+1. Make sure a `docker-compose.yml` file is defined in the root directory:

     ```yaml
     services: